English cricket team in Australia in 2002–03

 The England cricket team toured Australia in 2002–03, playing a five-Test series for The Ashes and a number of tour matches against Australian domestic teams.
 They also played a triangular ODI series against Australia and Sri Lanka.
 The first Test of the series, at Brisbane, was the 800th Test match to be played by England.

+Australia comfortably won the Test series 4–1 and retained the Ashes, which were in their possession since 1989.
+The player of the series was Michael Vaughan from England.